withastro/docs/src/pages/en/guides/markdown-content.md

 :::note[imports vs frontmatter layout]
 The following properties are available to a `.astro` component when **using an `import` statement or `Astro.glob()`**.

 When using Astro's special Markdown/MDX [frontmatter `layout:` property](#frontmatter-layout), the [properties exported to an Astro layout component](/en/core-concepts/layouts/#markdown-layout-props) are not exactly the same.
-Find out more about [Markdown/MDX Layouts](/en/core-concepts/layouts/#markdownmdx-layouts).
 :::

 Markdown and MDX files both export the following properties when imported by an Astro component in its frontmatter: